Chermside Hills Reserves

 Visitors to Chermside Hills Reserve and Milne Hill Reserve can enjoy birdwatching, bushwalking and using the picnic and barbeque facilities.

 Chermside Hills has a range of walking tracks and trails.
-Download the Chermside Hills Reserves track map (PDF - 1.3Mb) to see a map of the reserves, track locations, grading and length of the tracks.
+To see a map of the reserves, track locations, grading and length of the tracks, download the:

 The Downfall Creek Bushland Centre is located at the Raven Street Reserve and has displays, a resource library and helpful staff providing information on bushland and waterways management across Brisbane.
 There are many nature-based educational programs and activities, to learn about wetlands flora, fauna, and the importance of preserving the natural areas of our environment.
 Located beside the centre is a Mountains to Mangrove playground, sheltered picnic tables and electric barbeques.